youssefMhe/coding-interview/software_engineer/Concept/README.md

 3. How would you monitor that the service is running?
 How could you receive alerts when a user's number of tickets excesses 3 open tickets?

 There are many proposals for monitoring the application.
-- We can monitor a service endpoint for ower application by checking the endpoint on a specific schedule.
+- We can monitor a service endpoint for our application by checking the endpoint on a specific schedule.
 When the specified event happens at that endpoint, such as your application going down, the event triggers your logic app's workflow and runs the actions in that workflow.
-- Uses monitoring tools: we can use many tools (New Relic -Stackify-Datadog ...) all those that can hold ower application all day is monitorins.
+- Uses monitoring tools: we can use many tools (New Relic -Stackify-Datadog ...) all those that can hold our application all day is monitoring.
 - Software containers: using platforms allowing to launch applications in software containers like Docker.
 With Docker technology, we can treat containers as very light and modular virtual machines.
 In addition, these containers give you great flexibility: you can create, deploy, copy and move them from one environment to another, allowing you to optimize your applications for the cloud.